What Could Have Happened, If King Xerxes Had Conquered Ancient Greece.

 Could the democratic Athenians have changed their anti-Persian policies and accepted King Xerxes gold?
 This would have extinguished the fires of their fledgeling democracy and set back progressive societies for generations.

 Some would argue that the Athenian belief in democracy was a bigger threat to Xerxes' theocratic empire than the spears, shields and swords that the Spartans could bring to battle.
 Xerxes would not encourage democratic notions to circulate through his empire, it was a notion that went against his divine rule and threatened to inspire other dominated cultures to rebel.

 It would have been highly likely, that Athens would have been burnt to the ground with no hope of reconstruction.
 Most of its population and enlightened leaders would also be massacred to prevent any further acts of disobedience.
 The Persians would have destroyed all Athenian art, history and works of philosophy.
-Xerxes would want it be erased from not just the history of the Ancient Greeks but also from the entire ancient world.
+King Xerxes would want it to be erased from not just the history of the Ancient Greeks but also the entire ancient world.

 Had Athens fallen to Xerxes, then the dream of democracy would have died for countless generations.

 If the advanced personal guard of King Leonidas had followed the orders of the Spartan politicians and baulked at the thought of conflict.
 Then the name of King Leonidas would have become nothing more than a footnote in the pages of history, perhaps Leonidas' name would have little worth, and need no further mention?